scchess/Giraffe/README.md

 To use Gaviota tablebases with the Wb2Uci adapter, set "GaviotaTbPath=..." in Wb2Uci.eng.

+Alternatively, set the GTBPath environment variable to point to the tablebases.

 ## Build ##
 * The Makefile contains -ltcmalloc. libtcmalloc replaces malloc/free with another implementation with thread-local caching.
 It is optional and doesn't really matter for playing.
 It can be safely removed.
 Or you can install the library.
 It's in the libgoogle-perftools-dev package on Ubuntu (and probably other Debian-based distros).
 It makes training on many cores faster.
 * The Makefile contains -march=native.
 If you want to do a compile that also runs on older CPUs, change it to something else.